View all posts in this series

 - Meet with a good independent disability insurance agent to discuss your situation and options.
 By independent, we mean that they can sell you policies from several different companies, not just one

-- When you work with an independent agent, you’ll need to provide them with additional information such as your age, gender, health, specialty, state where you live and work, etc.
+- When you work with an independent agent, you’ll need to provide them with additional information such as your age, gender, health, specialty, a state where you live and work, etc.

 - They will then discuss policies available from each company with you.
 They should also help you compare them to your employer’s group policy